zeroc-ice/ice-packaging/ice/rpm/README.md

 # Building Linux RPM Packages

-This document describes how to create source and binary RPM packages for Ice as a regular (non-root) user on your Linux system.
+This README describes how to create source and binary RPM packages for Ice as a regular (non-root) user on your Linux system.

 ## The .rpmmacros File